vickOnRails/whereapi-documentation/docs/quick-start.md

 ### Test with Postman

 Or you could try a postman setup.
-Try sending a get request to `https://api.whereapi.xyz/api` with the `x-api-key` heading set to your api key.
+Try sending a `GET` request to `https://whereapis-africa.herokuapp.com/api/` with the `x-api-key` header set to your api key.
 It'll look something like this

 ![Screenshot of Postman](./../static/img/screenshot-postman.png)

 ### Test with curl

-curl is a command-line tool for transfering data.
+curl is a command-line tool for transffering data.
 It supports HTTP and other protocols.
 We can test our endpoints with `curl`

 ```bash
 curl -v https://whereapis-africa.herokuapp.com/api/